OlympusDAO-Education/Documentation/using-the-website/bonds.md

 # Bonds

-Bonds allow users to buy OHM from the protocol for a discount by trading it for liquidity \(SLP Tokens\).
-Bonds take roughly 15 epochs to vest; during that period, the OHM the user is due is  slowly released to them.
-Bonds help the protocol accumulate and lock liquidity.
+Bonds allow users to buy OHM from the protocol at a discount by trading it with i) liquidity \(SLP tokens\) or ii) DAI.
+Bonds take roughly 15 epochs to vest, and OHM tokens are vested linearly to the user over that period.
+SLP bond helps the protocol accumulate and lock liquidity, while DAI bond allows the protocol to grow its treasury faster.

 ## How to Bond